aa-it-vasa/IOT2024-labs/lab2_instructions.md

 ### Add another "Device"

 You can use mosquitto publish subscribe client to talk to AWS.
-During device registration, instead of using CSR, choose the first option _One-click certificate creation (recommended)_.
+During device registration, instead of using CSR, choose the first option _Auto-generate a new certificate (recommended)_.
 Download the public key, private key and certificate.
 Save as `client-public.pem.cert`, `client.key` and `client.pem.cert`.
 Also, download the root CA from the link given above (or copy from the Arduino code) and save as `root_ca.pem`.
-Activate the certificat.
+Activate the certificate.

 Attaching a valid policy
 remains same as that of an arduino.
 You can now publish/subscribe to a topic of